top of page

 As web standards and capabilities evolved, new web platforms emerged that democratized and spread web creation.
 Even designers without coding knowledge could now implement complex visual effects.
 And today, web platforms like Wix Studio also make it even easier to add mouse parallax without needing to write a single line of code.

-Learn more about Wix Studio’s design capabilities.
+Learn more about Wix Studio’s design features.

 Of course, the rise of mouse-free, touch-screen devices—like smartphones and tablets— limits how many users can experience this effect.
 This is why it’s important to follow best practices when designing with mouse parallax in mind.